Who should replace Mike Martin Jr. as FSU baseball HC?

 Why Link Jarrett will be the next head coach at FSU

 The Florida State connection.
 Jarrett was an All-American at FSU his junior and senior year.
-He was part of three FSU College World Series teams and was an assistant on the staff for one year in 2003.
-Jarrett was born in Tallahassee, went to Florida High in Tallahassee, and still has family ties to the city.
-New athletic director Michael Alford will want to make a big splash in his first big hiring of the big three sports and will spend the money to land Jarrett.
+He was part of three College World Series squads and was an assistant on the Seminole staff in 2003.
+Jarrett was born in Tallahassee, before attending Florida High (in Tallahassee), and still has family around town.
+Athletic director Michael Alford will want to make a big splash for his first revenue sports hire and will spend the money to land Jarrett.

 Why Link Jarrett will not be the next head coach at FSU

 There may not be a hotter name in college baseball.
-At the time of writing this, Notre Dame is one game away from knocking the top seeded Tennessee Volunteers out of the college baseball playoffs.
-The suitors will be lined up for Jarrett and FSU will not be able to compete with the money and facilities from some of the other bigger names.
+At the time of this writing, Notre Dame is one game away from knocking out the top-seeded Tennessee Volunteers.
+The suitors will be lined up for Jarrett, and FSU might not be able to compete with the money and facilities from some of the other bigger names.

 James Ramsey